 - Salt as needed

-Sausage casing: if you’re wondering where to buy sausage casing, it’s actually available in Wholefoods in the USA or you can buy it on Amazon.com or Amazon.co.uk (who’d have thought?).
+If you’re wondering where to buy sausage casing, it’s actually available in Wholefoods in the USA or you can actually buy it on Amazon (who’d have thought?).

 Food Mixer (the chef used a Kitchen Aid food mixer but any good food mixer able to add a meat grinding attachment will do).